Multfinite/RA2YR-Map-Normandy/README.md

 0. You will receive reinforcements **even you lost**;
 1. To not break control points, please, **do not leave if you destroyed and do not go to observer**;
 2. Defenders infantry regular reinforcements are passive (can not be disabled);
+3. Reinforcements known your side;
+4. Defenders bunkers are pre-occupied;
+5. Bunker strength incresed in 3 times;
-3. Day & Night cycle.
+6. Day & Night cycle.

 The control points mechanic: